CPQ

 Compliance Center automates the monitoring, documentation, and audit report generation requirements of SOX in CPQ.
 It provides 24/7 org monitoring that you can configure according to the needs of your business.
 In addition, it tracks the details of every change by linking deployments to work items in your work management application.
 Last, but certainly not least, it lets you generate audit reports—both population and sample reports—with a single click, after which all you have to do is download them... and you can send them to the auditor.
 Stress?
 Eliminated.

-SOX Requirements for Salesforce CPQ Development
+SOX requirements for Salesforce CPQ development

 SOX requirements for the Salesforce CPQ release management process include: